William C. Harrop: Foreign Service career

 Harrop entered the Foreign Service in a year when the new class of diplomats did not attend the standard A-100 orientation and training course at the Foreign Service Institute.
 One of Harrop's sons was born the day before he left for Italy for his first assignment, at the U.S. consulate general in Palermo, Sicily in 1953.
 This consulate would have ordinarily had only twelve staffers, but because of the Refugee Relief Act had exploded to at least eighty staffers.
 Harrop was one of several vice consuls there.
-Harrop helped administer the Refugee Relief Program on the island, where at the time the Mafia held great sway.
+He helped administer the Refugee Relief Program on the island, where at the time the Mafia held great sway.

 Harrop served in Palermo from 1954 to October 1955, when he was transferred to the U.S. Embassy in Rome to be assistant commercial attaché there under Ambassador Clare Boothe Luce and, later, James David Zellerbach.
 Harrop left Rome to return to Washington in the late fall of 1958.
 According to Harrop's oral history years later, "I came back under protest because by that time I had become fascinated with energy questions and with the politics of energy -- atomic energy particularly.
 I was asked to come back to be in the Office of Personnel in the State Department, handling personnel assignments.
 I sent back an imprudent cable to say that if I had wanted to be in personnel work I would have joined Westinghouse, not the State Department. ...
 I was told in no uncertain terms that if I wanted to continue my career in the State Department, I should come back and work in Personnel.
 So I did."
 At the Office of Personnel, Harrop was initially a placement officer and later deputy director of the Office of Washington Assignments.
 Around 1961, Harrop left Personnel and moved to the regional affairs office of the Bureau of European Affairs, where he replaced Arthur A. Hartman as a desk officer focused on EURATOM.